Cloud Software Security & Data Protection: 9 Key Points

 Article from

-Cloud software is generally unbeatable in terms of price-performance ratio – and therefore particularly attractive for small and medium-sized enterprises.
-Those who have security concerns about web-based software should pay special attention to the following points.
-They concern the choice of the provider as well as the handling of the software by each individual user.
+Cloud software typically offers unbeatable value for money, making it particularly attractive to small and medium-sized enterprises.
+If you have security concerns about web-based software, pay special attention to the following points.
+They relate to both the choice of provider and how each user interacts with the software.

-Concerns about the security of company data in the cloud are fundamentally justified.
-However, self-hosting is not automatically the better way.
-To achieve similar protection against access and data loss as an experienced provider, you need someone internally to take care of it.
-This person must bring knowledge, diligence, and time.
-Know-how can be lost when personnel changes.
-Updates, maintenance, and support can also become expensive quickly.
-Therefore, especially for smaller companies, cloud software offers an unbeatable price-performance ratio.
+Concerns about the security of company data in the cloud are generally justified.
+However, self-hosting is not automatically the better option.
+To achieve a similar level of protection against access and data loss as a skilled provider, you need someone internally to manage it.
+This person must have the expertise, diligence, and time.
+Knowledge can be lost with staff changes.
+Updates, maintenance, and support can also become costly quickly.
+Therefore, cloud software offers an unbeatable value proposition, especially for smaller companies.

-When choosing cloud software, special attention should be paid to the following points regarding security & data protection:
+If you choose cloud software, you should place particular emphasis on the following points regarding security & data protection:

 1. Choose a reputable software provider

-If you want to rely on a reputable provider, you should pay attention to the following factors in addition to the great marketing phrases:
+If you want to rely on a reputable provider, it's wise to look beyond the impressive marketing phrases and consider the following factors:

 • Good references